 The best way to determine if the location of a retirement community is a good fit for someone is to determine what the weather is like and what is nearby.
 For example, Wesley Glen Retirement Community is in Columbus, Ohio, where there are plenty of cultural opportunities like restaurants, plays, shows, and concerts.
 When seniors are ready to move, they may want to consider whether they like the weather year-round.
 Another consideration is whether the retirement home is near family members.
 Being located near family is usually important for retirees.

 Accessibility and safety features in a retirement community tell a lot about it.
 Compare walkability, elevators, stairlifts, handicapped doors, and wheelchair ramps.
-Safety features like handrails, zero-threshold showers, and grab bars may be another significant factor.
+Safety features like handrails, zero-threshold showers, stairlifts, and grab bars may be another significant factor.